 We pledge to you that we will:

-1. Insist on absolute integrity and the highest standard of ethical conduct; unethical or illegal conduct will result in immediate firing.
+1. Insist on absolute justice and the highest standard of ethical conduct; unethical or illegal conduct will result in immediate firing.

 2. Seek the death penalty in a manner that is meaningful, open, and Read more